isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

-For technical reasons, we are forced to say that `s₁` and `s₂` are monoids over `expr:lzero`---you're encouraged to work work through where the quantification if you'd like to see why.
+For technical reasons, we are forced to say that `s₁` and `s₂` are monoids over `expr:lzero`---you're encouraged to work through where the quantification if you'd like to see why.
 This is not a fundamental limitation in Agda, but working around it here is much more effort than it's worth.[^level-lifting]